 - Auction Procedures: Aside from the potential for delay, auction procedures inject the risk of competition.
 With competition comes the risk of losing out to a better offer or overpaying for the asset in an effort to submit the winning bid.

 - Potential Delay: Though some sales are consummated quickly, others may be delayed by the auction procedures or objections to the sale.

 - Buyer Beware: The assets are generally sold “as is.”
 With limited exceptions, any representations and warranties made by the debtor do not typically survive the closing of the sale.
 Purchasers typically have the opportunity to perform due diligence or access due diligence reports, which can help mitigate the risk.
-Title insurance reduces risks for real property, but a bankruptcy buyer needs solid due diligence as to the personal property assets and contracts.
+Title insurance reduces risks for real property, but a bankruptcy buyer needs solid due diligence for personal property and contracts.

 - Credit Bid of Secured Lender: If the assets are encumbered by a lien, the secured creditor generally will have the right to “credit bid” the amount of its secured claim.
 If the assets are clearly underwater (debt exceeds value), potential bankruptcy buyers should include in its stalking horse bid the release price or negotiate with the secured creditor before bidding.

-Manufacturers should not rely on acquisitions through bankruptcy to drive strategic growth.
-However, opportunities for great deals are often presented in the context of bankruptcy sales.
-Accordingly, manufacturers positioned properly for growth would be wise to look for opportunities in bankruptcy and move quickly if the right assets become available.
+Auto companies should not rely on acquisitions through bankruptcy to drive strategic growth.
+However, opportunities for great deals occasionally arise in the context of bankruptcy sales.
+Accordingly, auto companies positioned properly for growth would be wise to look for opportunities in bankruptcy and move quickly if the right assets become available.